 Water charge and water market rules

 Water Act 2007 provides for water charge and water market rules to be made to regulate the water market and water charges across the Murray-Darling Basin.
-The Minister for Agriculture and Water Resources is required to seek, and have regard to, advice from the Australian Competition and Consumer Commission (ACCC) in making, amending or revoking the water charge and market rules.
+The Minister for Agriculture is required to seek, and have regard to, advice from the Australian Competition and Consumer Commission (ACCC) in making, amending or revoking the water charge and market rules.
 The ACCC is also responsible for monitoring and enforcing compliance with the rules once they have been made.

 Water charge rules

 The ACCC undertook a review of the water charge rules in 2016.
 Based on the ACCC’s advice, the Minister for Agriculture and Water Resources amended the water charge rules through the

 Water Charge Amendment Rules 2019 and incorporated the three sets of rules into the

 Water Charge Rules 2010.
 The rule changes streamline requirements and provide greater transparency for customers, including irrigators.

 The Australian Government's

 Water Efficiency Labelling and Standards Act 2005 provides the legal framework for the Water Efficiency Labelling and Standards (WELS) scheme.
 See